-A server that crashes may subsequently recover retaining its old identifier and stable storage.
+A server that crashes may subsequently recover.
+Upon recovery, a server retains its old identifier and stable storage.
 Each node executes several processes: a database server, a replication engine and a group communication layer.
 The crash of any of the components running on a node will be detected by the other components and treated as a global node crash.